rrice/docker-dotnet-sample/README.md

 The default target is `Test`.

-To build the docker container, execute the Cake target `Docker-Build`:
+To build the container, execute the Cake target `Docker-Build`:

     ./build.sh --target=Docker-Build

+If you use [Podman](https://podman.io) on Linux exclusively, then you may want to add a symbolic link in your path, for example:

+    ln -s /usr/bin/podman /usr/local/bin/docker